squidsoup/mushrooms-russia-history-ebook/README.md

 In order to adapt this work to eBook formats, a number of changes have been made:

-* While Mushrooms, Russia and History was originally published in two volumes, both volumes are presented here as a single e-book for convenience.
+* While Mushrooms, Russia and History was originally published in two volumes, both volumes are presented here as a single eBook for convenience.
 References to volumes in the text have been removed.
-* As e-book page layouts are fluid and device dependant, the position of figures and plates have been changed to improve clarity.
+* As eBook page layouts are fluid and device dependant, the position of figures and plates have been changed to improve clarity.
 * Footnotes are rendered at the end of chapters and numbered per chapter rather than per page.
 * References to page numbers from the original text have been removed.
 Links instead are provided from appendicies and indicies.